DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ and building up all the parts beyond the code, pretty much.
 How you set up the\
     \ company, where you incorporate, how you organize it all \u2013 CEO is not just\
     \ a title.
 It isn't a certain role that you do, right?
 It's \
-    \ \u201Cchief everything officer\u201D which is code in our specific example.\
+    \ \u201Cchief everything officer\u201D which is not code in our specific example.\
     \ But I will say it really depends on\
     \ what startup you are doing.
 It can all be different for you.
 If the startup\
     \ was focused on direct enterprise sales, for example, I would be doing the sales.\